fagnercarvalho/go-spooky-sounds/README.md

 go-spooky-sounds -device "bluealsa:DEV=78:44:05:EB:93:71,PROFILE=a2dp"
 ```

 The default value for the maximum interval between the sounds is 15 minutes but you can change this value by using the `maximumInterval` option.
+Be aware that some Bluetooth devices will turn off after a few minutes of inactivity.
+The device I tested my app turns off after 15 minutes of inactivity.

 ```
 go-spooky-sounds -device "bluealsa:DEV=78:44:05:EB:93:71,PROFILE=a2dp" -maximumInterval 10